copilot-code-optimizations/VS-Extension/README.md

 For the extension to work - you need to have a Github Copilot subscription.

 ## Application Insights Code Optimizations
-1. Make sure Azure Application Insights and Application Insights Profiler is enabled for your .NET apps.
-If not, follow these instructions [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/create-workspace-resource?tabs=bicep) and [Application Insights Profiler](https://learn.microsoft.com/en-us/azure/azure-monitor/profiler/profiler).
+1. Make sure Azure Application Insights and Application Insights Profiler are enabled for your .NET apps.
+If not, please follow these instructions [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/create-workspace-resource?tabs=bicep) and [Application Insights Profiler](https://learn.microsoft.com/en-us/azure/azure-monitor/profiler/profiler) to enable them.
 2. Validate that Code Optimizations are identified for your application - go into the **Performance** blade of your Application Insights resource and click on “**Code Optimizations**” as shown below
 <img src="IMAGES/CodeOptimizations1.png" width="600" />

-4. Please note (a) the Application Insights resource name, (b) the account that you are using to sign into Azure portal.
+4. Please note down (a) the Application Insights resource name, (b) the account that you are using to sign into Azure portal.

 ## Visual Studio and GitHub Copilot Chat
 1. Current versions of extensions were tested with Visual Studio 17.9, 17.10 and 17.11.
 If you are using a different version of Visual Studio and the extension is not working, please let us know
-2. Open Visual Studio and ensure you are signed in with (a) your GitHub account and (b) the account that you used to access Azure portal.
+2. Open Visual Studio and ensure you are signed in with both - your GitHub account and the account that you used to access Azure portal.
 You can validate on the top right corner of Visual Studio.
 If one account is missing, add it.
-Without both accounts added the current version of the Code Optimizations extension will not be able to work correctly.
+Without both accounts added, the current version of the Code Optimizations extension will not work correctly.
 <img src="IMAGES/Accounts1.png" width="200" />

 3. Open GitHub Copilot chat using menu command **View -> GitHub Copilot Chat**.
 If it's not available and you are using Visual Studio 17.9 or older, please make sure you have installed the GitHub Copilot Chat extension using **Extensions -> Manage Extensions...**